akhil27051999/Open-Telemetry-Project/Section-02/docker-compose-file.md

   - `OTEL_RESOURCE_ATTRIBUTES` – service metadata.
   - `OTEL_SERVICE_NAME=accounting` – explicitly defines service name for telemetry.

-- `depends_on:` – specifies service startup order:
+- `depends_on:` – Ensures accounting starts only after these dependencies are ready. specifies service startup order:
   - otel-collector must be started
   - kafka must be healthy
-  - Ensures accounting starts only after these dependencies are ready.

 - `logging: *logging` -  Applies the shared logging configuration defined earlier (*logging is the anchor reference to &logging).